rydvone/rsschool-projects/self-introduction/en-self-introdaction.md

 ### Pet project
 The last few months, my main pet project has been studying at RS School.
 I started my way in frontend from stage 0 in December 2021.

 The most technically challenging for me in RS School was the Virtual Keyboard project.
-It took me a while to figure out how best to do this task.
-Some of the nuances of the work I still have a question.
-Since the assignments go one by one, I did not have the time and energy to solve this issue until now.
-That said, the Virtual Keyboard was also one of the most interesting assignments.
-I did not sleep much, because I could not stop to solve the problem.
-The issue I had, among other things, was the problem of switching the language.
+The most technically challenging  project for me in RS School was the Virtual Keyboard.
+Also it was one of the most interesting project.
+I was so great interested in this task that I didn't want to sleep for several days.
+It was in this task that I face challenges that the  code turned out to be very voluminous and hard to read.
+Step by step, I refactored code more or less normal view.
+But, Unfortunately, I still do not always have enough knowledge to make the code short and easy to read, even for such small projects.
-Other interesting tasks were the HTML Builder, and implementing JS in the Shelter project (like as slider, random picture).
+Other interesting tasks were the HTML Builder and implementing JS code to the Shelter project (like as slider, random picture).
 It was interesting because I was able to apply knowledge in programming in a real project.
-Not all tasks I did the first time, but if I knew there was something that didn't work (by myself or when someone pointed it out to me on the cross check), I fixed it.
+Not all tasks I did the first time, but if I knew there was something that was wrong I tried fix it.
 There is task where I have difficulties - that is create a good design myself.
 I hope that I know the difference between good and bad design or usability, but right now it's hard for me to do well myself.

 ### About my strengths.
 Whats about my strengths?